xuri/aurora/README.md

 - Simple installation (distributed as a single binary)
 - Zero dependencies
 - Common list of servers in config for all users + optional Basic Auth
-- Each user can add its own personal Beanstalk server
 - Full list of available tubes
 - Complete statistics about jobs in tubes
 - Realtime auto-update with highlighting of changed values